-Snow Lion: Please tell us about your experiences with Dudjom Rinpoche.
+SL: Please tell us about your experiences with Dudjom Rinpoche.

-Actually, my father sent me to study and train with His Holiness Dudjom Rinpoche in 1943 when I was eight years old.
+LTR: Actually, my father sent me to study and train with His Holiness Dudjom Rinpoche in 1943 when I was eight years old.
 I moved to his monastery, Lama Ling, in Gongpo.
 My whole childhood was devoted to education, then later I went into retreat.

-Snow Lion: How long did you stay in retreat with His Holiness?
+SL: How long did you stay in retreat with His Holiness?

-First, I spent five years by myself in retreat, then I did a three-year retreat with a group at His Holiness's place.
+LTR: First, I spent five years by myself in retreat, then I did a three-year retreat with a group at His Holiness's place.
 I practiced and received teachings from Dudjom Rinpoche until I escaped to India in 1960.
 I then traveled with him until 1964 when he established a center in Orissa where I stayed until 1975.
 My whole life was devoted to serving him and his centers.

-Snow Lion: Can you tell us something about your relationship with his son Dungse Thinley Norbu Rinpoche?
+SL: Can you tell us something about your relationship with his son Dungse Thinley Norbu Rinpoche?

-We grew up together in Tibet.
+LTR: We grew up together in Tibet.
 Later, as I became educated and finished retreat, my understanding improved and I realized how truly amazing he is.
 I thought that no one in the world could write like Dudjom Rinpoche, and then I read Dungse Thinley Norbu Rinpoche's books.
 I couldn't believe how sublime his work is, just like his father's.
 I feel that their qualities are inseparable, and that he is exactly the same as his father.

 I received Dzogchen teachings and empowerments from him and became his student Along with His Holiness Dudjom Rinpoche, Lama Sherab Rinpoche and Chatral Rinpoche, I consider Dungse Thinley Norbu Rinpoche to be my root guru.